Skip to main navigation Skip to content Skip to footer

 Which types of surfaces should you be most concerned about when it comes to helping prevent the spread of each of these viruses?

-When determining what surfaces need to be disinfected, prioritize frequently touched areas and objects.
-This can include doorknobs, plastic toys, light switches, tabletops, countertops, toilets and faucet handles.
-The most effective practice is to clean the surface first to remove dirt and grime as needed, let the surface dry, then disinfect with a product like Clorox® Disinfecting Mist or Clorox® Disinfecting Wipes.
+When determining what surfaces to disinfect, prioritize frequently touched areas and objects.
+This can include doorknobs, window latches, light switches, tabletops, countertops, bathroom sink, kitchen sink, toilets and faucet handles.
+Clean the surface first to remove dirt and grime as needed, let the surface dry, then disinfect hard, nonporous surfaces with a disinfectant like Clorox® Disinfecting Wipes.
 Make sure you always follow the product label instructions for proper usage and contact time.